 eBOSS ELG target selection

-ELGs are selected to cover the redshift range $0.7 \lt z \lt 1.1$.
+ELGs are selected to cover the redshift range 0.7 < z < 1.1.
 The DECaLS photometry was used to draw the targets for spectroscopic observations.

-In DR14 we release only the targets for the SGC.
-Redshifts and targets for the NGC will come in next releases.
+In DR15 we released only the targets for the SGC.
+Targets for the NGC and all redshifts are available in DR16 and later releases.

 In addition, the DECaLS program also processes any public DECam observations in the DESI footprint, the largest component being the DES survey.

 The DECaLS data and processing pipeline are public, with a release every six months.
-The footprint of the eBOSS ELG program is shown on Figure 1.
+The footprint of the eBOSS ELG program is shown in Figure 1.

 The software to select the ELGs from the DECaLS catalogs is available here through the svn.